mirkocoric/mirkocoric.github.io/README.md

 ## Executive Summary

-Scaling high-throughput machine learning systems is where my work lives — at the intersection of research, real traffic, and global infrastructure.
+I bridge the gap between advanced mathematical modeling and robust production systems, ensuring cutting-edge AI delivers measurable business value at scale.

-Over the years,  I’ve designed and scaled high-throughput ML systems used in global products.
-At **Meta (Core Ads Growth)**, I specialized in the reliability of the multi-billion annual recurring revenue (currently $20B+ ARR, 100% YoY growth) Value Optimization suite, where I re-engineered serving logic and infrastructure to eliminate system complexities.
-By combining these infra changes with Knowledge Distillation and Multi Task Learning, I simplified the serving stack, ensuring long-term stability and scalability for high-revenue systems.
+At **Meta (Core Ads Growth)**, I spearheaded long-term reliability roadmaps for the $20B+ Value Optimization suite, supporting 100%+ YoY growth.
+I led initiatives to simplify serving stacks and architected critical changes to the ML model infrastructure, eliminating legacy bottlenecks and ensuring long-term stability for one of Meta’s most high-revenue systems.

-Earlier, at **RealNetworks**, the focus was on messaging intelligence: designing systems capable of processing hundreds of millions of events per day.
-That work contributed to patented solutions in message senders categorization and brand smishing detection.
+Previously, at **RealNetworks**, I architected messaging intelligence platforms processing hundreds of millions of daily events.
+I hold multiple patents in messaging categorization and brand protection, reflecting my focus on building efficient, secure, and intelligent systems.

 I hold a  **PhD in Engineering** with a focus on design and implementation of versatile large-scale system simulation platforms for optimization and control.
 It continues to shape how I approach machine learning in production — with an emphasis on system behavior, performance trade-offs, and reliable deployment within large-scale infrastructures.